Neshat Jahandari

-Neshat Jahandari is an Iranian pilot.
+Neshat Jahandari (Persian: نشاط جهانداری; born 22 November 1989) is an Iranian pilot.
 She is the first Iranian female pilot on a passenger airliner.

-She currently holds three records in Iranian aviation history, including first Iranian female pilot under the Islamic Republic, first female Iranian airline pilot, and first all-female crew.
-She flies the MD80.
+She holds three records in Iranian aviation history.
+She is the first female Iranian airline pilot, as well as the first female pilot since the 1979 Iranian Revolution.
+Jahandari was also a part of the first all-female crew flight in Iran.

+She flies the MD-80.
 She became famous after her inaugural video went viral.

-She has flown 3000 thousand hours and is the youngest and only MD80 female captain of the Iranian airline.
+She has flown 3,000 thousand hours and is the youngest and only MD-80 female captain of the Iranian airline.

 Early life

-Jahandari Began her pilot classes at age 17, while studying for her degree in aviation flight engineering technology.
+Jahandari began her pilot classes at age 17, while studying for her degree in aviation flight engineering technology.
 In an interview, Jahandari admitted that she got her pilot's licence before getting her driver's license.

 Career

 While no law in the Iranian Constitution prevents women from becoming pilots, Jahandari admitted that many considered it a male profession.
 She successfully became a pilot for Zagros Airlines.
 She used her platform on Social Media to encourage women to follow their passions, especially in countries were the law segregates the jobs.